All Episodes

 Yeah.

-Well, you did say the only thing that you know for sure is Republicans have done a better job of early voting than in the last election, and it's probably worth at least a point as the votes are in the bank rather than sub subject to, you know, being cast on election day.
+You did say the only thing that you know for sure is Republicans have done a better job of early voting than in the last election.

 You've done a lot of polling.

-Well, look, I see the last Atlas polls all came in, uh came in more favorable.
+Well, look, I see the last Atlas polls all came in, came in more favorable.

 I see that it is all within the margin of error.

-I I I have pointed out what I've pointed out when I think people miss is what I call the mass, and this is where I think the Republicans missed it, the the mass of mail-in or early voting.
+I have pointed out, what I've pointed out and I think people miss is what I call the math, and this is where I think the Republicans missed it, the math of mail-in or early voting.

 Mail-in or early votes are in the bank.

-Election day votes only have a ninety percent probability of showing up.
+Election Day votes only have a 90% probability of showing up.

-So if most of your votes are on election day, you have to discount them by ten percent, because they won't show up.
+So if most of your votes are on Election Day, you have to discount them by 10% because they won't show up.

-And so consequently, if most I think the Republicans in the last two elections have lost about two points in that process, if you do all the math, and I think they pick up one or two points by having equalized the mail and vote or cut it by by a million.
+And so consequently, if most, I think the Republicans in the last two elections have lost about two points in that process if you do all the math.

-And I think I first of all, I agree almost word for word with Mark Halpern.
+I think, first of all, I agree almost word for word with Mark Halperin.

 And that is, you know, when you have a 50-50 ball game, that ultimately is what decides it.

-We're now gonna hear all these people on television say, Oh, um, my guess is that the uh people of such a state uh think that the economy was the biggest issue, or democracy and perils the biggest issue, or immigration is the biggest issue.
+We're now going to hear all these people on television say, oh, my guess is that the people of such and states think that the economy was the biggest issue, or democracy imperils the biggest issue, or immigration is the biggest issue.

-Meanwhile, they're reading directly from an exit poll, either the the ones that they did or they did as a conglomerate with other with other big media.
+And meanwhile, they're reading directly from an exit poll, either the ones that they did or they did as a conglomerate with other big media.

-Uh literally as I talked to you, I'm watching uh CNN doing that exact thing right now that you're you're mocking quite well.
+I'm watching CNN doing that exact thing right now that you're mocking quite well.

-Yeah, I well, because if they do the same thing every year and they act like there's it's coming from them and there's so full of Adam Schiff, it's ridiculous.
+Yeah, well, because they do the same thing every day, and they act like it's coming from them, and this puts so full of Adam Schiff, it's ridiculous.

 You said you'd rather be Donald Trump as of right now.

-It's it's 19 minutes past the hour in Eastern time.
+It's 19 minutes past the hour in Eastern time.

 That's the first swing state.